cabilangan112/ndmc/README.md

 # Alumni Tracer and PDF drive App

-AluTracer and PDF drive app using Django Rest Framework and jQuery for @Swiftkind Interns of Summer 2018
+AluTracer and PDF drive app using Django Rest Framework and jQuery for NDMC

 # Stack